Aedes triseriatus: Adults

-A. triseriatus has a dark scaled proboscis that is unbanded, dark palps, dark and narrow wing scales, and dark unbanded legs.
-The vertex has white scales.One of the most notable characteristics of this species is the scutum that has a median brown stripe of scales with silver white scales on the lateral sides.
+Aedes triseriatus has a dark scaled proboscis that is unbanded, dark palps, dark and narrow wing scales, and dark unbanded legs.
+The vertex has white scales.
+One of the most notable characteristics of this species is the scutum that has a median brown stripe of scales with silver white scales on the lateral sides.
 Both postspiracular and prespiracular setae are present.

 Life cycle

-A. triseriatus has a holometabolous life cycle.
+Aedes triseriatus has a holometabolous life cycle.
 Mating typically occurs in June and July, and females must take a blood meal prior to copulation to mature a batch of eggs.
 The eggs are oviposited by the female mosquito into stagnant water containers, such as tree holes and oftentimes unnatural containers like tires, and these eggs will fully embryonate after a few days.
 After being inundated with water, the eggs are stimulated to hatch from a lack of oxygen, and this typically occurs after a rainfall.
 There are four larval instars, and at the end of the fourth instar, the larvae will pupate.
 Adult mosquitoes will emerge between July and September in the United States.

 The life cycle of A. triseriatus is closely related to temperature and humidity, and this mosquito is very resistant to lower temperatures, allowing for successful diapause throughout the winter in the southern United States.
 In northern areas, only the eggs will survive the winter, but in more southern areas, overwintering eggs and diapausing larvae can coexist.
 Additionally, not all eggs will hatch simultaneously because of the unpredictable nature of water levels during the summer months.
 Intermittent droughts and rainfall put an environmental pressure on mosquito eggs.
 In response, A. triseriatus will stagger egg hatching to counteract the selective pressure of irregular rainfall.